Boson Stars in Bumblebee Gravity and Their Gravitational Waveforms from Extreme-Mass-Ratio Inspirals: Numerical Results

 The observed Lorentz-violating effect can be intuitively understood from its impact on the radial pressure $P_r$, which provides the hydrodynamic support against gravity:

 Here, the first term stems from the spatial gradient and contributes a positive pressure, the second term arises from the time-kinetic energy and also supplies a repulsive effect, while the third term, coming from the mass, yields a negative binding pressure.
-As shown in Fig.~\ref{Fig_Radial_Pressure}, the radial pressure is suppressed for $\ell>0$, which weakens the diffusive capacity of the bosons.
+As shown in Fig.~\ref{Fig_Radial_Pressure}, the radial pressure is suppressed for $\ell>0$ relative to the GR case $\ell=0$, which weakens the diffusive capacity of the bosonic matter.
 Conversely, the radial pressure is enhanced for $\ell<0$, thereby strengthening their diffusive capacity.
 In particular, once $\ell$ falls below a critical negative threshold, the excessive diffusion prevents the boson star from sustaining a static equilibrium, so that static solutions no longer exist, as illustrated in Fig.~\ref{Fig_M_l}.